 - Make sure that the breather hose from the engine that intersects the intake pipe isn’t cracked and that both ends are completely fastened.

 - Be sure the wiring harness for the mass airflow (MAF) sensor is completely fastened; if dirty, remove it and apply a small amount of cleaner.

 - Make sure the seal for the connection of the air intake pipe and the throttle body is tight.

 - Make sure the o-ring seals around the dipstick and the breather hoses between the engine and the firewall and the plastic air intake manifold seals are all tight.

 - Replace a faulty dipstick o-ring, faulty mass airflow sensor, a cracked breather hose, and a cracked plastic nozzle that extends from the valve cover.

 Contact our Jaguar Repair Team in Raleigh

 Again, the Restricted Performance error message can be a bit tough to diagnose because there are several possible causes.
-If you experience this error, it’s best take your Jaguar to a licensed Jaguar technician who can efficiently and correctly diagnose your problem.
+If you experience this error, it’s best to take your Jaguar to a licensed Jaguar technician who can efficiently and correctly diagnose your problem.